pingone-davinci/documentation/docs/inverid/README.md

 ## CONFIGURING THE READID DAVINCI CONNECTOR
-Add the ReadID DaVinci Connector in PingOne DaVinci as shown in Adding a connector, then configure it as follows
+Add the ReadID DaVinci Connector in PingOne DaVinci via the Connectors tab, then configure it as follows:

 ### READID DAVINCI CONNECTOR CONFIGURATION